What are the best parenting books?

 Their description: “After decades of research, world-renowned Stanford University psychologist Carol S. Dweck, Ph.D., discovered a simple but groundbreaking idea: the power of mindset.
 In this brilliant book, she shows how success in school, work, sports, the arts, and almost every area of human endeavor can be dramatically influenced by how we think about our talents and abilities.”

 Our description: The core concept of the book is that people are most successful when they focus on continually improving and learning from their experiences, rather than thinking that their abilities and qualities can’t be changed.
 As also detailed in “Nurture Shock,” many common phrases parents instinctively use to praise their children actually backfire by fostering the mindset that people’s abilities are static.
 Chapter 7 focuses on how parents, teachers and coaches can talk to children in a way that best conveys encouraging messages.
+While subsequent research suggests that Dweck exaggerated the degree to which these different mindsets make a difference for all kids, we believe this is still generally useful for parents trying to understand how they should speak to their children.

 Their description: “Using surprising studies and stories spanning business, politics, sports, and entertainment, Grant explores how to recognize a good idea, speak up without getting silenced, build a coalition of allies, choose the right time to act, and manage fear and doubt; how parents and teachers can nurture originality in children; and how leaders can build cultures that welcome dissent.”